counc009/cs474-project/project_notes.md

     + The whole thing is fixed by adding the lemma about SPKeys = SPList, and it now verifies is less than 3.5 seconds.

+Sunday, April 9, 2023
+* Given that I implemented find and insert on singly linked lists yesterday, I decide to attempt to implement and verify find and insert on sorted lists.
+I start with sorted\_find.dryad.c
+  - I'm going to continue using the definition of Sorted from within the FOSSIL repo, the definition in the file relies on a `lt-set` operation that I don't believe exists in this tool.
+  - I've specified the post condition basically the same as in that file and just added a (Keys x) = oldkeysx precondition.
+  - There are 4 basic blocks (x = nil, key x = k, recursive case before the recursive call, and the full recursive case).
+All verify immediately.
+  - NOTE: This is a really bad implementation of find on a sorted list, there's no reason to keep searching once (key x) > k.
+I'm going to try to implement a version like that in sorted\_find\_opt.fsl.
+    + Everything but the extra basic block verifies immediately, but not the extra basic block.
+    + I'm going to try adding a simple lemma, that if k > Min x then k is not an element of Keys x.
+    + I'm not able to write the lemma I want, at least on my first attempt, because I want to write something about k which has type Int, so I'm getting an error about 'variables [...] must be of the foreground sort'
+    + Just ommiting k from the binding appears to resolve this and allows the program to verify, but it turns out that this is definitely some kind of bug because I'm able to get it to verify contradictions (like k in oldkeysx and k not in oldkeysx)
+    + Going to email Adithya about if there's a way to write a lemma involving an Int, and mention that there seems to be some sort of bug with using unbound variables in a lemma.